paulklemm/regression-heatmap-paper/Cover Letter.md

 <i><font color='green'>

   * We completely agree with this comment.
-Therefore, we implemented a range-slider, which acts both as transfer function as well as caption
+Therefore, we implemented a range slider, which acts both as transfer function and as caption.
   * See [User Interaction] for details

 </i></font>